- Urinalysis is not the same as drug screening or pregnancy tests.

 - painful urination

-You’ll be given a plastic cup.
-You’ll take the cup to the bathroom.
-There, in a private setting, you’ll urinate into the cup.
-If you have too much urine and not enough cup, you can finish urinating in the toilet.
+You give a urine sample at the doctor’s office, hospital, or specialized testing facility.
+You’ll be given a plastic cup to take to the bathroom.
+There, you can privately urinate into the cup.
+If you have too much urine for the cup, finish urinating in the toilet.